Wills & Trusts Lawyers in Houston

 PROTECTING YOUR FAMILY, LOVED ONES & PROPERTIES

 Creating a Will or establishing a trust are not necessarily difficult, but the process can be complex.
-It is a good idea to discuss your situation with an experienced estate planning attorney who can help you understand all of your options and find a creative and custom solution for your particular situation.
-At Stepp & Sullivan, P.C., we have been helping clients throughout the Houston area for more than 35 years.
-Our attorneys are here to answer your questions and help you determine the best course of action when it comes to your estate plan.
+It is a good idea to discuss your situation with an experienced estate planning attorney who can help you understand all your options and find a creative and custom solution for your unique situation.
+At Stepp & Sullivan, P.C., we have been helping clients throughout Houston, Texas for more than 35 years.
+Our Houston wills and trusts attorneys are here to answer your questions and help you determine the best course of action when it comes to your estate plan.

-A Will also names an Executor or Executrix of the estate;this can be either an individual person, multiple people who will serve concurrently, a corporate Executor such as a trust company or large bank, or a combination of individuals and corporate Executor serving jointly as Co-Executors, who will be responsible for making sure that the carefully drafted terms of your properly executed Will are carried out.
-A living will, also known in Texas as a Directive to Physicians and Family or Surrogates or simply an advanced directive, details how an individual would like to be cared for at the end of their life.
+A Will also names an Executor or Executrix of the estate; This can be either an individual person, multiple people who will serve concurrently, a corporate Executor such as a trust company or large bank, or a combination of individuals and corporate Executor serving jointly as Co-Executors, who will be responsible for making sure that the carefully drafted terms of your properly executed Will are carried out.
+A living will, also known in Texas as a Directive to Physicians and Family or Surrogates or simply an advanced directive, details how decisions are made and how an individual would like to be cared for at the end of their life.

 With your Will, you can: